United States men's national under-21 soccer team

 The United States U-21 men's national soccer team was the national under-21 association football team of the United States.
 The United States Soccer Federation no longer operates a national team at this age level.

 The U.S. Under-21 Men's National Team served as a transition for players between the Under-20 National Team and senior team as well as to provide extended preparation for the Under-23 National Team.

+Current squad

+The following players have been called up to the squad for the friendly matches against Denmark and Serbia on 14 and 18 November 2025; respectively.